 "We'll see about that," Ken murmured.
+He stepped out into the conmured.
 He stepped out into the corridor, and returned in a moment with not only the photographer but a lean, cynical-looking man Mary recognized as Wally West himself.